 Obviously, our fees do not include any external costs and charges that we may incur as part of the administration (e.g. tax, penalties, repayable benefits, fees and charges).
 You will also be responsible for these items on behalf of the estate.

-Probate fees are in the course of changing.
+Probate fees were going to change.
 At the moment the fee is £155.00 for the issue of the Grant of Probate plus 50p per copy (we usually apply for 10-20 copies, as these need to be sent off to banks etc. before funds are released).
-However, the fees are due to increase to the following levels from April 2019 (but see below) : -
+However, the Government has now abandoned the planned changes which would have resulted in large increases to this fee.

 Lasting Powers of Attorney